aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/data/precedents-and-dependents/_index.md

    1. To display a tracer arrow to each cell that directly provides data to the active cell, click **Trace Precedents** on the **Formula Auditing** toolbar.
 1. Trace formulas that reference a particular cell (dependents)
    1. Select the cell for which you want to identify the dependent cells.
-   1. To display a tracer arrow to each cell that is dependent on the active cell, click Trace Dependents on the Formula Auditing toolbar.
+   1. To display a tracer arrow to each cell that is dependent on the active cell, click **Trace Dependents** on the Formula Auditing toolbar.
 ## **Tracing Precedent and Dependent Cells: Aspose.Cells**
 ### **Tracing Precedents**
 Aspose.Cells makes it easy to get precedent cells.
-Not only can it retrieve cells that provide data to simple formula precedents but also find cells that provide data to complex formula precedents with named ranges.
+Not only can it retrieve cells that provide data to simple formula precedents, but it can also find cells that provide data to complex formula precedents with named ranges.

 {{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-C-main-TracingPrecedents-new.cpp" >}}
 ### **Tracing Dependents**
 Aspose.Cells lets you get dependent cells in spreadsheets.
-Aspose.Cells can not only retrieve cells that provide data regarding a simple formula but also find cells that provide data to complex formula dependents with named ranges.
+Aspose.Cells cannot only retrieve cells that provide data for a simple formula, but also find cells that provide data to complex formula dependents with named ranges.